rachartier/tiny-devicons-auto-colors.nvim/README.md

     -- Precise search can result in better colors matching by automatically tweaking the factors. precise_search = {
         enabled = true,
-        precision = 20,   -- The higher the precision, better the search is threshold = 23,   -- Threshold to consider a color as a match (larger is more permissive) },
+        iteration = 10,  -- Needs to be tweaked with precision precision = 20,   -- The higher the precision, better the search is threshold = 23,   -- Threshold to consider a color as a match (larger is more permissive) },

     -- A list of icon name to ignore.
     -- You can refer to: https://github.com/nvim-tree/nvim-web-devicons/blob/master/lua/nvim-web-devicons/icons-default.lua
+    -- It is good to enable when you have cache enabled.
     -- To get the icon's name.
     -- example:
     -- ignore = {